HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 -------------------------------------------------------------------------------

 <blockquote>
-  "...
+  "...<br>
-  And then Serena said,
-  'Let there be light!',
-  and there was light."<br>
+  And then Serena said, 'Let there be light!', and there was light.<br>
+  And Serena saw the light and said:
+  'You know what, let's make it brighter.'"<br>
   <span style="color:grey">
-  --- La Spajro-Singulariso construction report chapter 7-C "Queen Serena's first visit to the palace atrium" (fictional)
+  --- La Spajro-Singulariso construction report chapter 7-C
+  <em>"Queen Serena's first visit to the palace atrium"</em>
+  (fictional)
   </span>
 </blockquote>